Hiking the South West Coast path has long been on my bucket list. This summer I completed the section between Newquay to Penzance

 There are some excellent views here looking back towards town as well as out to sea.
 It was here I saw, albeit from some distance, several dolphins breaching the surface below me.

 Unfortunately, the National Trust appears to lose interest in signposting the coast path here.
-Which unfortunately coincides with a rather confusing section where several private paths leading to various holiday parks and farms criss-cross the area.
+This unfortunately coincides with a rather confusing section where several private paths leading to various holiday parks and farms criss-cross the area.

 Don’t do what I did and waste 20 minutes following a misleading signpost!
 Instead, trust in your instincts, keep close to the coast and avoid straying inland even if signposts suggest otherwise!